atom/welcome/docs/darwin/welcome.md

 2. If you only remember one thing make it `cmd-shift-P`.
 This keystroke toggles the command palette, which lists every Atom command.
 Yes, you can try it now!
    Press `cmd-shift-P`, type `markdown` and press enter.
-It will trigger the `markdown-preview:show` command which renders this text to HTML.
+It will trigger the `Markdown Preview: Toggle` command which renders this text to HTML.

 3. Here is where you can get more help with Atom